 Assessing Your Financial Situation

 Start by evaluating your current financial situation to determine what caused you to fall behind in your payments.
 Review your expenses and income streams and identify any room for improvement.
-Evaluating your situation in this manner not only assists in identifying the most suitable solution for you but also paves the way for adopting beneficial changes that will prove advantageous over time.
+Evaluating your situation in this manner and making a Balance transfer not only assists in identifying the most suitable solution for you but also paves the way for adopting beneficial changes that will prove advantageous over time.

 Evaluating Loan Modification Options